-If you've tried to lose weight without success, weight-loss surgery may be an option for you.
-To help you lose a significant amount of weight and improve your overall health, Gundersen Health System offers three weight-loss surgery options and a non-surgical, Intragastric Balloon option:
+If you've tried to lose weight without success, a weight-loss procedure may be an option for you.
+To help you lose a significant amount of weight and improve your overall health, Gundersen Health System offers three weight-loss procedure options and a non-surgical, Intragastric Balloon option:

 Gastric bypass surgery